 A faster review timeline directly translates to saving both time and money.
 A Special 510(k) submission typically has a review goal of 30 days, a stark contrast to the several months often required for a Traditional 510(k).
 Think about what that means for your business: fewer hours spent by your regulatory team managing the submission, a quicker return on your development investment, and less time your product spends waiting for clearance instead of generating revenue.
 This efficiency is a game-changer, especially for smaller companies or startups where every dollar and every day counts.
 It reduces the administrative burden and frees up your team to focus on the next innovation.

-Use Your Own Device as the Predicate
+How to Use Your Own Device as a Predicate

 The concept of a predicate device is central to any 510(k) submission.
 It’s the legally marketed device you compare your new or modified device to, proving it’s just as safe and effective.
 In a Special 510(k), this process is simplified because your own legally marketed device serves as its own predicate.
 You aren’t searching for a competitor’s product to use as a benchmark.
 Instead, your focus is narrowed to demonstrating that the specific changes you made don’t create new safety or performance issues.
 This makes the substantial equivalence argument much more direct and contained, simplifying your testing strategy and documentation.